-Our nonprofit organization serves clients who lack health insurance or whose health insurance doesn’t provide adequate mental health benefits.
-Our clients also cannot afford current market rates for therapy, lack adequate mental health insurance coverage, and have an annual household income below $100,000.
+Our nonprofit serves clients in financial need who are seeking affordable therapy.
+Open Path clients cannot afford market rates for therapy, lack adequate mental health insurance coverage, and have an annual household income below $100,000.
 We help our members access their choice of affordable in-person and online care from a vetted mental health professional.

 If you’re seeking affordable psychotherapy because you’re uninsured, underinsured, or cannot afford to pay the full rate out of pocket, Open Path is for you.